To see the less urban side of Singapore, don’t miss out on tackling some of the best things to do in Sentosa Island.

 Where to stay in Sentosa Island: The best hotels for sightseeing

-- Le Meridien Singapore Sentosa: Located close to many of the top tourist attractions in Sentosa Island, this 5-star hotel is a superb choice for families and couples alike.
-It’s one of the better value choices in the mid-range in Sentosa.
+- Le Meridien Singapore Sentosa: Located close to many of the top tourist attractions, this 5-star hotel is a superb choice for families and couples alike.
+It’s one of the better value choices in the mid-range.

 - W Singapore Sentosa Cove: If you’re truly looking to escape the bustle of Singapore, there’s hardly a better choice than this top-notch luxury hotel.
 Located on Sentosa Cove on the island’s east, W Singapore is loaded with amenities including a spa, fitness centre, and the massive 24-hour WET pool that’s quite possibly the best outdoor hotel pool in Singapore.